osulpis/academic-kickstart/content/project/Cold-water CO2 systems/index.md

 ![png](./the_wall.png)
 {{< figure src="" title="The only ice wall that matters and this one too is falling apart." >}}

 ## **CO<sub>2</sub> system in cold water**

+Seawater absorption of anthropogenic atmospheric carbon dioxide (CO<sub>2</sub>) has led to a range of changes in carbonate chemistry, collectively referred to as ocean acidification.
+Stoichiometric dissociation constants (the K values) used to convert measured carbonate system variables (pH, pCO<sub>2</sub>, dissolved inorganic carbon, total alkalinity) into globally comparable parameters are crucial for accurately quantifying these changes.
+The temperature and salinity coefficients of these constants have generally been experimentally derived under controlled laboratory conditions.
+In a study under review in [Ocean Sciences](https://www.ocean-sci-discuss.net/os-2020-19/), we use field measurements of carbonate system variables taken from the Global Ocean Data Analysis Project version 2 and the Surface Ocean CO<sub>2</sub> Atlas databases to evaluate the temperature dependence of the carbonic acid stoichiometric dissociation constants.
+By applying a [novel iterative procedure](https://zenodo.org/record/3725889), we show that the set of equilibrium constants currently preferred by the ocean acidification are not consistent with measured CO<sub>2</sub> system parameters at low temperatures, below about 8 degrees Celcius.
+This is important, since most of the ocean seawater has a temperature lower than this value.

 ![png](./co2system.png)
 {{< figure src="" title="This CO<sub>2</sub>-H<sub>2</sub>O system maintains the pH of the ocean within a narrow range." >}}